peptides_direct

 TB-500: cell migration driver

-The synthetic fragment of thymosin beta-4 sequesters G-actin and helps move fibroblasts and progenitor cells toward injured tissue in wound-healing models.
+Full-length synthetic thymosin beta-4 sequesters G-actin and helps move fibroblasts and progenitor cells toward injured tissue in wound-healing models.

 GHK-Cu: skin and collagen builder